 Orienteering Australia Badge Merits

-Attached list has the names of members who earned OA Merit Badges
+Attached list has the names of members who have earned OA Merit Badges

 How badges are earned Badge Scheme | Orienteering Australia

 Since the vast majority have not actually been claimed/purchased it is not quite “Badges Awarded”.
-If any want to claim your badge from any year they still may do so.
+If anyone wants to claim their badges, from any year, they still may do so.
 Cost is $5 per badge.
 Please contact Robert Edmonds to claim badges.